 In 1692, however, the Spanish army, under Diego de Vargas, reconquered New Mexico and recolonized the formerly-abandoned pueblos and missions.
 Fray Antonio Zamora built a new church at his own expense in the mid-1700s.
-At this time the pueblo had two churches side-by-side facing south with the older one primarily used for burials.
+At this time, the pueblo had two churches side-by-side facing south, with the older one primarily used for burials.

-In 1880-1881 the Atchison, Topeka, and Santa Fe Railroad was built through the area ending the traffic on the Camino Real and changing the lifeways of the pueblo people.
-A railroad station was built at the pueblo and railroad boosters and entrepreneurs promoted the Pueblo people and their crafts to 19th-century tourists.
-Many automobile tourists visited Santo Domingo Pueblo in the early 20th century and in 1922, the Seligman family constructed an adobe trading post adjacent to the Santa Fe Railroad.
-The two-story building built in the Mission Revival style was built just to the north of an older trading post that dated back to 1880.
+In 1880-1881 the Atchison, Topeka, and Santa Fe Railroad was built through the area ending the traffic on the Camino Real and changing the lifeways of the Pueblo people.
+A railroad station was built at the pueblo, and railroad boosters and entrepreneurs promoted the Pueblo people and their crafts to 19th-century tourists.
+Many automobile tourists visited Santo Domingo Pueblo in the early 20th century, and in 1922, the Seligman family constructed an adobe trading post adjacent to the Santa Fe Railroad.
+The two-story building built in the Mission Revival style was built just to the north of an older trading post dated back to 1880.
 The Seligmans used this older structure as a warehouse.
 A small stucco residence was attached to the south of the warehouse.

 Just four years after the trading post was established, the pre-1937 alignment of Route 66 came through the pueblo in 1926.
-Along the highway, roadside stands were set up to sell items to tourists including crafts, pottery, and turquoise jewelry.
+Along the highway, roadside stands were set up to sell items to tourists, including crafts, pottery, and turquoise jewelry.